jschuemann/nBio_docs/index.rst

             - New geometries added
             - DNA has been updated
             - Hi-C geometry for nucleus available
+            - new cell + nanoparticle + organelles provided by Marc Hahn
         Scoring:
             - New scoring system
             - New method to score indirect damage to bases